-As at December 31, 2022 and 2021, long-term borrowing facilities were guaranteed by mortgage of cost of property development of the Company and subsidiaries and land including existing construction of a related party (see Note 5 and Note 8) and mortgaged land including existing and to-be-constructed construction as well as the benefits from insurance of construction of a indirect subsidiary (see Note 13).
+As at December 31, 2022, long-term borrowing facilities from financial institutions from above were guaranteed by mortgage of cost of property development of the Company and subsidiaries, land including existing construction of a related party (see Note 5 and Note 8) and land including existing and to-be-constructed construction as well as the benefits from insurance of construction of a indirect subsidiary (see Note 5 and Note 13).
 Moreover, a subsidiary and a director of the Company guaranteed such facility in full amount as corporate guarantee and personal guarantee, respectively, and must comply with the conditions stipulated in such borrowing agreement.
+Such long-term borrowings from financial institutions are due for repayment within 2024.